kempisabelmaddie/IoT_PolyU/smartwatch/pill_alarm_program/Tutorial/Tutorial2.md

-# Tutorial 2 - Alarm Setup
+# Tutorial 2 - Blynk Setup
 The smartwatch will light up to notify pill-taking time, informing the elderly which pill to take.
 After the button is pressed, the light will turn off, until the next alarm goes off again.

 As an example, the elderly Isabel has <strong>high cholesterol</strong> and <strong>glucose level</strong>.
 Her pill-taking schedule is as follow:\